kermittheboi/android-tools-script/README.md

 ## Introduction

 AIO Tools (All in One Tools) is a universal script that helps new and experienced users set their linux environment faster and hassle free for custom rom development.
-It was created entirely on Bash/Shell and it's compatible with most Linux distros.

 ## Why use this script?